 “The trick to [creating a CD ladder] effectively is to pick the right spacing of the rungs and the right overall length of the ladder for your particular situation, taking into account the interest rate environment at the time you’re building the ladder,” said Scott Halliwell, a USAA Certified Financial Planner.
 “It’s also important not to extend the ladder too far out so that you miss out too much if interest rates start to increase while the ladder’s in place.”

-CD laddering offers several advantages that make the strategy an enticing one for investors:
+CD laddering offers several advantages that make the strategy appealing to investors.
+Consider these perks:

 - CDs have higher rates of return than savings accounts.

-- Not all of your money is invested at the same low rate.
+- Not all of your money is invested at the same low rate if you ladder your CDs.

 - Long-time laddered investments have higher yields than shorter ones.

-- You can set up some short-term CDs to gain more frequent access to your money.
+- You can set up some short-term CDs to gain more frequent access to your money in case you need cash in hand.

 - If you invest during an economic slump, you can get higher interest rates as the economy improves.

-The last point is important: Although interest rates on deposit accounts — including CDs — are currently low, those interest rates might go up soon.
-If one CD matures during a time when your bank is increasing interest rates, you can put your earnings from that CD into a new, higher-rate CD.
+The last point is important: Although interest rates on deposit accounts — including CDs and high yield savings accounts — are currently low, those interest rates might go up soon.
+If one CD matures during a time when your bank is increasing interest rates, you can put your earnings from that CD into a new CD with the highest interest rate.

 Considerations for Your CD Ladder Strategy